-- In compliance with the approved CP, any newly built crossborder infrastructure will become operational right after the completion of the project and shall remain operational at least for 5 years from the financial closure of the respective project; - No investment shall be placed outside the eligible area! - The final beneficiaries of the projects (target groups) are selected through a transparent procedure; - The LB must inform and ensure that all PBs inform the public, by means of the measures laid down in Annex XII of Regulation (EU) no. 1303/2013, about the assistance obtained from the Funds (please see the dedicated Chapter 8.
-Information and communication of the SC and subchapter 3.4 of this Manual); - The necessary approvals, agreements and construction permits will be obtained within 6 months after signing the SC.
+- In compliance with the approved CP, any newly built cross-border infrastructure will become operational right after the completion of the project and shall remain operational at least for 5 years from the financial closure of the respective project; - No investment shall be placed outside the eligible area! - The final beneficiaries of the projects (target groups) are selected through a transparent procedure; - The LB must inform and ensure that all PBs inform the public, by means of the measures laid down in Annex XII of Regulation (EU) no. 1303/2013, about the assistance obtained from the Funds (please see the dedicated Chapter 8.
+Information and communication of the SC and subchapter 3.4 of this Manual);

-- Supplementary works in case of investments are not eligible, only if they are absolutely necessary for the proper implementation of the originally planned activities and investments.
+- The necessary approvals, agreements and construction permits will be obtained as regulated by the Subsidy Contract. - Supplementary works in case of investments are not eligible, only if they are absolutely necessary for the proper implementation of the originally planned activities and investments.